If rodents are getting into a rental property, the cause is almost always an external entry point.

 What Landlords Should Do to Prevent Rodent Entry

-Field-tested advice I give landlords and letting agents across Romford, Dagenham, Barking, Ilford, Loughton, Woodford, and surrounding areas:
+Practical advice for landlords and letting agents across Romford, Dagenham, Barking, Ilford, Loughton, Woodford and surrounding areas:

-Damp attracts rodents and insects. - Seal all external pipe penetrations properly
+- Seal all external pipe penetrations properly — use mesh and cement, never standard foam

-Install rodent-proof grilles where appropriate. - Lift bath panels during every tenancy turnover
+- Lift bath panels during every tenancy turnover and check for droppings, moisture and chewed insulation

 Design Choices That Reduce Pest Risk in Rentals